Milo Yiannopoulos Pedophilia Comments Cost Him Book Deal And CPAC Role

 “The people whose views, concerns and fears I am articulating do not sip white wine and munch canapés in gilded salons.
 And they will not be defeated by the cocktail set running New York publishing.
 Nor will I.”

-While Milo Yiannopoulos seemds to be weathering the loss of his book deal and his CPAC speaking engagement with good grace, the worst could be yet to come for the 33-year-old.
+While Milo Yiannopoulos seems to be weathering the loss of his book deal and his CPAC speaking engagement with good grace, the worst could be yet to come for the 33-year-old.
 That’s because it is being widely reported that the ardent Trump supporter and critic of most things feminist, immigrant, Muslim and transgender, could also be losing his cushy job at Breitbart, official title “Technology Editor,” over his controversial remarks.

 For the #MiloYiannoupolis fans.
 Defend this…. pic.twitter.com/WhxoiCBxa4